Mini Egg Fudge Slice

 I chop the mini eggs with a sharp knife, but this can be a little tricky and isn’t safe for little ones in the kitchen – so you can reuse the plastic bag you used to crush the biscuits and crush the mini eggs the same way.

-Add the cookies, mini eggs and sprinkles into the fudge mixture
+Add the cookies, mini eggs and sprinkles to the fudge mixture and mix well.

 Then just spread it into the prepared square pan, and decorate with the extra mini eggs and some extra sprinkles.